odashi/ckylark/README.md

 For example,

-    $ echo "This is a pen ." | src/bin/ckylark --model model/wsj
+    $ echo "This is a pen ." | ckylark --model wsj
     ( (S (NP (DT This)) (VP (VBZ is) (NP (DT a) (NN pen))) (. .)) )

 `Ckylark` uses the text dump files of original `Berkeley Parser`